cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 #### Define a key column

-Typically, changefeeds that emit to Kafka sinks shard rows between Kafka partition using the row's primary key.
-The primary key is computed into a hash, which remains the same and ensures a row will always emit to the same Kafka partition.
+Typically, changefeeds that emit to Kafka sinks shard rows between Kafka partitions using the row's primary key.
+The primary key is hashed, which remains the same and ensures a row will always emit to the same Kafka partition.

 In some cases, you may want to specify another column in a table as the key by using the [`key_column`]({% link {{ page.version.version }}/create-changefeed.md %}#key-column) option, which will determine the partition your messages will emit to.
 However, if you implement `key_column` with a changefeed, consider that other columns may have arbitrary values that change.
 As a result, the same row (i.e., by primary key) may emit to any partition at the sink based upon the column value.
 A changefeed with a `key_column` specified will still maintain per-key and at-least-once delivery guarantees.